But Kars4Kids is not what it seems.

 The Minnesota report says Kars4Kids raised $88 million nationally between 2012 and 2014 from scrapping and selling 160,000 vehicles, and passed nearly half of that, or $40 million, across the office to Oorah.

-The Minnesota report also says that Oorah lost close to $10 million in failed real estate investments, by a relative of a Kars4Kids/Oorah executive.
+The Minnesota report also says that Oorah lost close to $10 million in failed real estate investments, by a cousin of a Kars4Kids/Oorah executive.

 It’s certainly okay to donate to a charity that runs summer camps for youths of a particular religion in a particular state – so long as that’s where you want your donation money to go.